 There are compelling humanitarian, civic, and economic reasons for welcoming refugees and immigrants to New England.

 Our region’s modest population growth, which is critical to the expansion of our economy, depends almost entirely on immigration.
 Approximately 28% of Boston’s population is foreign-born, and both New Hampshire and Massachusetts are in desperate need of people to work in a broad variety of industries.
-Growing the region’s and the U.S. economy requires the U.S. to admit more immigrants and refugees.
+Growing the regional and the U.S. economy requires the U.S. to admit more refugees and immigrants.

 The growing diversity of our population is a great strength.
 New Americans embrace our values, are eager to contribute, and enrich local communities.
-With more refugees in the world than at any point in recent history, it is the responsibility of the United States, as a world leader, to welcome displaced people to our shores.
-If America does not lead during this crisis, who will?
+With more refugees in the world than at any point in recent history, it is critical that we welcome displaced people to our shores and support them as they restart their lives in our communities – it is not only our responsibility, but a privilege.

-It is a great privilege to welcome persecuted people from around the world to New England and to support them as they restart their lives in our communities.
-Those who work for the Institute, volunteer with us, provide financial support, and serve on our Advisory Councils and Board of Directors often are more enriched by the people we serve than they are by us.
-That is the privilege and beauty of our work.
+Those who work for IINE, volunteer with us, provide financial support, and serve on our Advisory Councils and Board of Directors often are more inspired by the people we serve, and their resilience and dedication, than they are by us.
+That is the beauty of our work.